 Rasmussen and her team interviewed cross-cultural experts about their experiences interacting in foreign cultures.
 These experts were military personnel who had a great deal of cross-cultural experience.
 They were also nominated by their peers as being especially effective in their interactions with members of other cultures.

 The researchers did not ask about the opinions of the cross-cultural experts.
-Instead, they asked questions to get at the interviewees’ actual, lived overseas experiences.
+Instead, they used cognitive task analysis in which they asked questions to get at the interviewees’ actual, lived overseas experiences.
 From these experiences, Rasmussen and her team uncovered the skills and knowledge the experts drew on as they interacted with people from other cultures.

 Rasmussen, Sieck, and their colleagues identified 12 core aspects of cross-cultural competence.
 These competencies were frequently found in the thought process of the experts.
 They are listed here as a set of principles that can help you be more effective on your next sojourn:

 - Stay focused on your goals: If you’re overseas for work, then building intercultural relationships is not just for fun.
 Building relationships will help you get your work done.

 - Understand the culture within yourself: Keep aware of the fact that you see the world in a particular way because of your own background, personal history, and culture.